What is Gestational Surrogacy?

 The process involves the genetic parents undergoing a thorough clinical, psychological, and laboratory assessment prior to selecting a surrogate.
 This is to exclude sexually transmitted diseases that might be carried to the surrogate at the time of embryo transfer.
 They are also counseled on the many issues confronting all IVF candidates such as the possibility of multiple births, ectopic pregnancy, and miscarriage.
 All legal issues pertaining to custody and the rights of the biological parents as well as the surrogate are discussed in detail and the appropriate consent forms are completed.
 It is advisable for the surrogate and the genetic parents to obtain separate legal counsel, in order to avoid a conflict of interest that would arise were one attorney to counsel both parties.

-At Sher Fertility Dallas, we can advise patients on the process, however, we do not facilitate selection – the process will go through an external agency.
+At Center for Reproductive Endocrinology (previously SIRM-Dallas), we can advise patients on the process, however, we do not facilitate selection – the process will go through an external agency.